vojtapolasek/vojtux/Readme.md

 3. create a directory structure to store cache and tmp files (optional)

-    1. mkdir -p live/tmp
+    - mkdir -p live/tmp

+5. ksflatten -c <input_kickstart_file.ks> -o <output_kickstart_file.ks>

+    - this makes sure that all includes will be handled correctly

-4. sudo livemedia-creator --make-iso --no-virt --ks <ks_file.ks --tmp live/tmp --anaconda-arg="--noselinux"
+5. sudo livemedia-creator --make-iso --no-virt --ks <ks_file.ks --tmp live/tmp --anaconda-arg="--noselinux"

     - if you did not create your own temporary directory, you can leave out the --tmp argument